-This involved the preparation of a draft Natura Impact Statement (NIS) which was published in August 2022.
+This involved the preparation of a Natura Impact Statement (NIS) on the draft Strategy, which was published in August 2022.
 To ensure that the AA was properly integrated into both the preparation of the draft NR2040 and the requirements of Article 3.2(b) the Strategic Environmental Assessment (SEA) Directive 2001/42/EC as transposed into Irish law which requires integration with the AA process.
-As such, a draft NIS was prepared in relation to the draft NR2040 which informed both the Strategy and the SEA process.
-The draft NIS proposed mitigation measures and a conclusion based on the draft Strategy.
+As such, an NIS was prepared in relation to the draft NR2040 which informed both the Strategy and the SEA process.
+The NIS proposed mitigation measures and a conclusion based on the draft Strategy.

 Following the public consultation on the draft Strategy, a review of submissions and observations received was undertaken on all material and considered as part of the finalisation of the Strategy and environmental assessment.
-Where appropriate, TII amended the draft strategy.
+Where appropriate, TII amended the draft Strategy.
 The amendments were then assessed by the AA team to determine their potential for adverse effects on the environment in view of the requirements of the Habitats Directive to ascertain if they would give rise to adverse effects on the integrity of one or more European site.
-A similar exercise was undertaken relating to the SEA Directive Where necessary, additional information and assessment material was prepared.
+A similar exercise was undertaken relating to the SEA Directive.
+Where necessary, additional information and assessment material was prepared.

-Subsequently, the draft NIS was updated, reflecting the amendments contained in the NR2040 strategy.
-It includes the Appropriate Assessment of the amendments and associated mitigation and monitoring measures which have contributed to the overall conclusion of this NIS.
+Subsequently, the NIS on the draft Strategy was updated, reflecting the amendments contained in the NR2040 strategy.
+It includes an assessment of the amendments and associated mitigation and monitoring measures which have contributed to the overall conclusion of this NIS.